pedroabreu0/pedroabreu0.github.io/index.md

 I got my BS in Computer Science at the University of Brasilia, under [Rodrigo Bonifacio](http://wp.rbonifacio.net/) in 2017.

-The picture above was taken at the University of Sydney, where I was part of the study abroad program Ciência Sem Fronteiras in 2014.

 ## Contact
 Pedro da Costa Abreu Júnior<br/>